rextechs/AzureIoTBootcamp/Day1-HOL1.md

 ## Step 7 : Confirm Temperature Simulator Module Deployment

-The module that you pushed creates sample data that you can use for testing.
  The simulated temperature sensor module generates environment data that you can use for testing later.
 The simulated sensor is monitoring both a machine and the environment around the machine.
 For example, this sensor might be in a server room, on a factory floor, or on a wind turbine.
 The message includes ambient temperature and humidity, machine temperature and pressure, and a timestamp.
-The IoT Edge tutorials use the data created by this module as test data for analytics.

 ### Step 7.1 : Confirm the module is deployed and running